-Evaluations: Please give at least 2 evaluations forms to residents, fellows or attendings that you work with during the rotation, and return these to the site director by the end of the rotation.
-Please consider nominating up to 3 residents (in rank order) for a teaching award, which we give out at the end of each academic year.
-There will be a nomination form in your packet.
+Evaluations: Please identify 3 evaluators (residents, fellows or attendings) that you work with during the rotation and email these names to the site director by the end of the rotation.
+Please also nominate up to 3 residents for a teaching award, which we give out at the end of each academic year.

-Wrap-up session: At the end of your rotation, you will meet with the site director for about 15 minutes, during which time you will be asked to verbally present a case you were involved with during your rotation, including a brief discussion about the condition encountered.
-There will also be a brief quiz, and you will receive details about this in your handout at the beginning of the rotation.
-During this session, please be prepared to turn in your checklist, and any evaluation forms you may have received from your evaluators.
+Wrap-up session: At the end of your two-week rotation, you will meet with the site director for about 15 minutes, during which time you will be asked to verbally present a case you were involved with during your rotation, including a brief discussion about the condition encountered.
+If you were on a four-week rotation, you will more formally present the case with a PowerPoint and literature review.